-9.1 Time Requirements
+Time Requirements

-Most clinic shifts are scheduled in four- or five-hour increments.
+Most clinic rotations are scheduled in four-hour increments, but some may be scheduled for as long as six hours.
 Care is taken to schedule clinic rotations around required academic courses.
-Students will need to spend additional time researching patient cases, responding to patient inquiries, and following up with patients outside of the assigned time in clinic.
+Students will need to spend additional time researching patient cases outside of the assigned time in clinic.